How Do We Perform In Everyday Life?

 What is role distance?

-It can be an incredibly convincing and somewhat disruptive acting technique—in some sense, far less demanding since you don’t have to go through the trouble of convincing yourself in order to convince your audience.
+can be an incredibly convincing and somewhat disruptive acting technique—in some sense, far less demanding since you don’t have to go through the trouble of convincing yourself in order to convince your audience.
+For instance, Thomas doesn’t need to believe he’s a social butterfly in order to do his job well.
+He can do so without identifying too closely with his mask and thus avoid the feelings of self-betrayal that inevitably come up whenever we feel we’re acting “out of character” at work or in personal encounters.

-It could also be a form of masking, which would explain why some people don’t notice when a seemingly confident person is actually a victim of extreme social anxiety.
+We also experience this day-to-day in the form of “social masking.”
+It’s the reason why some people don’t notice when a seemingly confident person is suffering from extreme social anxiety.

 Then why do I suck at social interaction?
 Isn't that the whole point of acting—to influence others?